ContrastingSounds/simple_pbl/README.md

 2. Configure as many dashboards as you want, accessed via the sidebar
 3. Configure as many web pages as you want, accessed via the navbar

-# Prep your PBL demo in minutes with VS Code Live Server extension
+# Prep your PBL demo in minutes

+With a live http server and a single file to update, you can get a simple-but-fast PBL demo running in minutes.

+During development I found the combination of VS Code with the Live Server extension worked nicely for live updates.

 ![VS Code Live Server and PBL](simple_pbl.png "VS Code Live Server and PBL")